 Top 10 Ace Frehley Post-Kiss Songs

-Ace Frehley‘s post-Kiss output may not exactly be voluminous, with just five solo albums in 30 years.
-But each time rock’s beloved Spaceman has chosen to return to our planet’s orbit we’re reminded of just how unique his talent and sensibilities truly are.
-So without further ado, here’s a list of the Top 10 Ace Frehley Post-Kiss Songs:
+Ace Frehley‘s post-Kiss output may not exactly be voluminous, with less than 10 albums in more than 30 years.
+But each time the Spaceman has chosen to return to our planet’s orbit, we’re reminded of his talent.
+Need proof?
+Here’s a list of the Top 10 Ace Frehley Post-Kiss Songs:

-OK, we’re guessing this will be the Facebook-baiting, “Are you serious?” entry on our Top 10 Ace Frehley Post-Kiss Songs list.
+We’re guessing this will be the “Are you serious?” entry on our Top 10 Ace Frehley Post-Kiss Songs list.
 Yes, the keyboards are cheesy and dated, and yes, the whole thing is very poppy.
-But to our ears, ‘Words Are Not Enough’ seems purer of intent than some of the other Frehley’s Comet would-be anthems — for example, ‘Calling to You.’
+But to our ears, “Words Are Not Enough” seems purer of intent than some of the other Frehley’s Comet would-be anthems.
 Also, somehow his guitar work sounds awesome in this rather synthetic setting.
 Maybe he should sit in with Maroon 5 sometime.

-Once again torturing fans, this time with a seven-year long wait after leaving the Kiss reunion caravan, Frehley popped up with ‘Anomaly’ in 2009.
-As if to compensate, the album featured Ace’s strongest set of tunes since his 1978 Kiss-era solo effort.
-‘Foxy and Free’ starts off with all the restraint of a bull released from a rodeo pen, but soon settles into a more melodic, typically off-beat head-bopper, complete with loads of cowbell.
+Once again torturing fans, this time with a seven-year long wait after leaving the Kiss reunion caravan, Frehley popped up with Anomaly in 2009.
+As if to compensate, the album featured Frehley’s strongest set of tunes since his 1978 Kiss-era solo effort.
+“Foxy and Free” starts off with all the restraint of a bull released from a rodeo pen, but soon settles into a more melodic, typically offbeat head-bopper, complete with loads of cowbell.

-Covering the Russ Ballard song ‘New York Groove’ back in 1978 paid off big-time for Frehley, giving him both the biggest hit song and best-selling album among the group’s four simultaneously released solo albums.
+Covering the Russ Ballard song “New York Groove” back in 1978 paid off big time for Frehley, giving him both the biggest hit song and best-selling album among the group’s four simultaneously released solo albums.
 So choosing another Ballard composition as the first single from his post-Kiss debut nine years later made a lot of sense.
-But whereas ‘Groove’ was a celebration of life in the big city, the sophisticated and surprisingly serious ‘Into the Night’ looks at the darker side of urban life.
+But where “Groove” was a celebration of life in the big city, the sophisticated and surprisingly serious “Into the Night” looks at the darker side of urban life.
 It was a pretty bold choice for a comeback single, and it worked very well creatively, heightening expectations for Frehley’s new solo career.

-Ironically enough, the most surprising experiment on Frehley’s third post-Kiss album, the blues-influenced ‘Remember Me,’ proves to be one of its most enduring triumphs.
+Ironically enough, the most surprising experiment on Frehley’s third post-Kiss album, the blues-influenced “Remember Me,” proves to be one of its most enduring triumphs.
 The stripped-down musical and lyrical structure suits his voice and personality perfectly.
 Most importantly, it also serves as an absolutely fantastic showcase for his guitar soloing, which hadn’t sounded this confident, well-paced and hummable since the late ’70s.
-If you’re reading this, sir — more like this, please!

 You Think You Know Kiss?